 ‘Doc’ is a Life Member of Phi Beta Sigma Fraternity, Inc. and has received the highest award that any Sigma can receive which is the Distinguished Service Chapter.
 Out of over 100,000 members less than 200 members have received this distinction and he is #124.
 He served as International Coordinator for Phi Beta Sigma for the Million Man March which was hosted by Phi Beta Sigma.

 He was a lead Plaintiff in the winning lawsuit against then Mayor Martin O’Malley and the City of Baltimore for “illegal arrest.”

 Also, a Life Member of the NAACP he is the past local branch president for the award-winning Baltimore City Branch and has served twice as the NAACP Maryland State Conference Political Action Chair.

-Finally, through his leadership as the President of Matthew A. Henson Neighborhood Association he led the successful initiative on July 1, 2015 that called for the Mayor of Baltimore City to remove the Stonewall Jackson and Robert E. Lee confederate statues from Wyman Park in Baltimore City.
+Through his leadership as the President of Matthew A. Henson Neighborhood Association he led the successful initiative on July 1, 2015 that called for the Mayor of Baltimore City to remove the Stonewall Jackson and Robert E. Lee’s confederate statues from Wyman Park in Baltimore City.

 In 2021 he received Iota Phi Lambda - Kappa Chapter’s Living Maker of Black History 2021 Award.